 Implement tools that close loops

 With a remote workforce, it’s especially important to put in place tools that keep everyone connected.
-Experiment with what works best and addresses the main issues your workers are facing, but the most important thing is to create a channel to transmit ideas and give everyone access to each other.
+Experiment with what works best and addresses the main issues workers are facing, but the most important thing is to create a channel to transmit ideas and give everyone access to each other.
 As Bill Gates believes, “Any tool that enhances communication has profound effects in terms of how people can learn from each other, and how they can achieve the kind of freedoms that they’re interested in.”

 Make room for honest feedback

-When you are remote, it’s harder for your workers to know if you’re free to talk.
+When you are remote, it’s harder for workers to know if you’re free to talk.
 Encourage them to ask questions or give you feedback by letting them know when you’re available.
 It’s very easy to misinterpret an email or other form or written text, especially across cultures and languages.
-You can’t afford these misunderstandings as they can negatively impact employee productivity.
+You can’t afford these misunderstandings as they can negatively impact worker productivity.
 As Janet Choi from iDone puts it: “The biggest challenge of working in remote teams isn’t dealing with the physical distribution of your teammates but reducing the psychological distance between everyone.
 Bridging that distance is probably a test for all types of teams but requires more work as a remote team.”

 Sharing feedback and listening to each other are minimal steps towards solving the problem.
 So be proactive about it.
 Find pockets of time during the day and advertise them as “open hours” for calls or real-time collaborative activities.
 This is also a manifestation of your company’s strong and healthy culture.
-During these meetings, you will not only get to know your workers, but also evaluate their performance and drive engagement.
+During these meetings, you will not only get to know workers, but also evaluate their performance and drive engagement.
 In the words of James Cash Jr., “The art of effective listening is essential to clear communication, and clear communication is necessary to management success.”

-When your workers are distributed in different parts of the world, it’s much more challenging to manage them.
+When workers are distributed in different parts of the world, it’s much more challenging to manage them.
 You have to set clear standards of communication and optimize the tools that keep you connected with each other.
-On the flip side, your workers will require less management and less of your time, and be more productive.
+On the flip side, workers will require less management and less of your time, and be more productive.

 Shelcy Joseph is a freelance writer, social media strategist and career blogger.
 She is the voice of A Millennial’s Guide to Life, a career and lifestyle blog dedicated to helping multi-passionate creatives make a career out of doing all the things they love.